kristianmandrup/json-schema-model-builder/src/schema/Schema.md

 # Schema resolver

-Responsible for resolving a full schema
+Responsible for resolving a full schema, including `properties` and `definitions`

 ## resolve